-- (a) Where the Authority considers that an ART provider's processes, policies, procedures and/or systems may pose a serious risk to patient welfare and/or result in a contravention of the Act, Regulations or these conditions, an ART provider must at the Authority's request engage an external auditor at its own expense to conduct an audit of such processes, policies, procedures and/or systems. - (b) Prior to the audit, an ART provider must consult with the Authority regarding its choice of auditor.
-The Authority must approve the auditor prior to the audit being carried out. - (c) An ART provider must provide the audit report and any supporting documents to the Authority within two weeks of the report being completed.
+- (a) Where the Authority considers that an ART provider's processes, policies, procedures and/or systems may pose a serious risk to patient welfare and/or result in a contravention of the Act, Regulations or these conditions, an ART provider must, if requested by the Authority, engage an external auditor at its own expense to conduct an audit of such processes, policies, procedures and/or systems. - (b) Prior to the audit, an ART provider must consult with the Authority regarding its choice of auditor.
+The Authority must approve the auditor prior to the audit being carried out. - (c) An ART provider must provide the audit report and any supporting documents to the Authority within three(3) business days of the report being completed.